 When you write, keep the content short and to the point.
 Include a catchy title, subheadings, and paragraphs.
 Images and GIFs are recommended, too.
 Focus on an easy to digest subject line, and every month assess the response rate you got from your email marketing campaign.
 The data will help diversify and perfect your digital marketing campaign.

 We all get spammy emails, and we hate them!
-If you don’t this to happen to you, it’s best to avoid bulk email.
+If you don’t want this to happen to you, it’s best to avoid bulk email.
 Only send emails in bulk to people who specifically demanded to get emails straight in their email box from your company.
 Otherwise, avoid this technique at all costs.

 There is no sleeping on the laurels in the world of digital marketing.
 You have to constantly stay on top of digital consumer trends, SEO, and social media.
 The better you know your audience, the better chances you have to keep them engaged.
 Play close attention to optimization, and avoid black hat SEO techniques.
 They might seem to work, but if Google flags your site, getting back on the first page is nearly impossible.